cgorringe/ft-mod/README.md

 I couldn't get `ft-mod` to play audio on my Mac, so I decided to try an alternative approach and modified the source code to the **openmpt123** player instead.

-Steps to Install:
+##### Steps to Install:

-1. First follow the directions above to install **libopenmpt** and place it into the `ft-mod/libs/` directory.
+1. First follow the MacOS X directions above to install **libopenmpt** and place the source code into the `ft-mod/libs/` directory (which you may need to create).
 It should look like `ft-mod/libs/libopenmpt-...` but you can rename its directory however you like under `libs` (which is in .gitignore so ignored by git.)
-I will refer to this directory as <libopenmpt>.
+I will refer to this directory as $libopenmpt$.

-2. Go into the <libopenmpt> directory, and `rm Makefile`, then create a link to its alternate: `ln -s ../../ft-openmpt/Makefile .`
+2. Go into the $libopenmpt$ directory, and `rm Makefile`, then create a link to its alternate: `ln -s ../../ft-openmpt/Makefile .`

-3. Under <libopenmpt>'s `openmpt123` directory: `rm openmpt123.cpp`, then create this link: `ln -s ../../../ft-openmpt/openmpt123/openmpt123.cpp .`
+3. Under $libopenmpt$'s `openmpt123` directory: `rm openmpt123.cpp`, then create this link: `ln -s ../../../ft-openmpt/openmpt123/openmpt123.cpp .`

-4. Create one more link in <libopenmpt>: `ln -s ../../ft .`
+4. Create one more link in $libopenmpt$: `ln -s ../../ft .`

-5. You may now build the player by running `make` from <libopenmpt>.
+5. You may now build the player by running `make` from $libopenmpt$.

-To play a MOD file on the Flaschen-Taschen or local server:
+##### To play a MOD file on the Flaschen-Taschen or local server:

 ```
 export FT_DISPLAY=ft.noise or localhost
-./bin/openmpt123/openmpt123 <MOD-FILES...>
+./bin/openmpt123/openmpt123 [MOD_FILES]...
 ```

 While playing, press `q` to quit. `m` to play next song in playlist.
-You can use wildcards or list multiple files to create a playlist.
-Spacebar pauses song.
+You can use wildcards or list multiple files to create a playlist. `Spacebar` pauses song.